 Differential diagnoses include Pitt-Hopkins, Goldberg-Shprintzen megacolon, Smith-Lemli-Opitz and Angelman syndromes (see these terms).

-Prenatal diagnosis is available for parents of patients, for subsequent pregnancies.
+Prenatal diagnosis is available for subsequent pregnancies of parents with an affected child.

 The majority of MWS cases reported so far were sporadic, however, germinal mosaicism has been described and recurrence risk has been calculated at 2% .

 Mortality and morbidity depend on the presence and severity of congenital anomalies.
-Patients have been reported to live into early adulthood but need assistance for activities of daily living.
+Patients have been reported to live into early adulthood but require assistance with the activities of daily living.

 Last update: November 2014